Dominicans: A Short Introduction to Our History in the U.S.

 From the time that friars invited women to participate in their Dominican mission in Kentucky, collaboration among branches of the order has remained an important factor, sometimes disregarded in American Dominican history.

-Of current significance is the Dominican Leadership Conference, which began in 1935 as a conference of Dominican mothers general of the United States.
-Today it brings together yearly the leaders of sisters and friars in American congregations and provinces.
-The Conference encourages various forms of collaboration by means of the following groups:
+Of significance was the Dominican Leadership Conference (DLC), which began in 1935 as a conference of Dominican mothers general of the United States.
+It brought together yearly the leaders of sisters and friars in American congregations and provinces.
+The Conference encouraged various forms of collaboration by means of the following groups:

 - Project OPUS A History of the Order of Preachers in the United States.
 Researchers from the four branches of the Order are engaged together in this undertaking: the first integrated history of the American Dominicans.